 - In the List Import Format list, save the format in one of the following ways:

 - The first time you save a format, click Save as New.

 - Save as New allows you to retain the original format and save the modified format separately.
 All saved formats appear in the List Management screen’s List Imports Formats view tab.

 - Click Save to overwrite the original format.

 - Use this save option if you make changes to the mappings and want to preserve them.

 - After you save the List Import Format, perform the following steps to verify the columns that will be used for matching and updating.

-- In the form in the List Import view, copy the name of the List Import Format in the List Import Format field.
+- In the List Import view form, copy the name of the List Import Format in the List Import Format field.

 - In the List Management link bar, click List Import Formats.